prototypefund/Digital_Bargeld-docs/api-exchange.rst

   :status 200 OK:
     The wire transfer is known to the exchange, details about it follow in the body.
-    The body of the response is a `WireDepositsResponse`_.
+    The body of the response is a `TrackTransferResponse`_.
   :status 404 Not Found:
     The wire transfer identifier is unknown to the exchange.

-  .. _WireDepositsResponse:
+  .. _TrackTransferResponse:
   .. code-block:: tsref

-    interface WireDepositsResponse {
+    interface TrackTransferResponse {
       // Total amount transferred
       total: Amount;